Searching ...

 Check Your House’s Systems

-Every house has different maintenance needs, and the needs your new home has may be different from your old home.
+Every house has different maintenance needs.
+The needs your new home has may be different from your old home.
 Even though you likely had a home inspection, it’s still a good idea to double-check the home’s systems.
+Things could have changed between the inspection and your first use.
 Key home functions to verify are in working order are:

 • Gutters and downspouts